MicrosoftDocs/ai-builder/ai-builder-docs/dualmode-licensing.md

 ms.reviewer: angieandrews
 ---

+# New AI Builder licensing rules

 AI Builder licensing will see a major change happening on November 1st 2025.
 Goal of this page is to explain what will happen.

-# Overview of AI Builder Licensing and new licensing rules
+## Overview of AI Builder Licensing and new licensing rules
 AI Builder features (AI Prompts, AI Models) are available in 2 different contexts:
 - Power Automate/Apps context : it allows to enrich Cloud flows, or Apps with AI Prompts or AI Models like document processing tools.
 - Copilot Studio context: it allows to enrich Agents with AI Prompts, or Agent flows with AI Prompts or AI Models like document processing tools.
 In this context, AI Builder features are sometimes called 'AI Tools'.